KPO-2020-2021/zad3-ArturZiolkowski1999/README.md

 # Info
 In lib directory is local version of "Gtests" and "LaczeDoGnuplota" external library used for tests and is program.
 In tst directory are all test, inferior CmakeList, and main function for running all tests.
+PS, In this program I decided to avoid scaling numeric error linked with non ideal double - number representation, by simply multiplying rotational angle by the times user wan to rotate, instead of rotating rectangle over and over by the chosen angle.